locke8/weaponmark/README.md

 *core rules p.117*
 ### KiloTurns
 If you are not satisfied with the default 200,000 turns used to determine benchmark results, you can override this.
 Use `-t<#>` to specify the number of turns (in thousands) that the benchmark should run.
 For example, to run one million turns, include `-t1000` on the command line.
+Higher values will increase accuracy slightly.
 ### Botching
 The core rules do not provide definitive instructions for handling the consequences of a botch.
 Obviously the player's current action fails but they may also lose one or more additional future actions.